HolobiomicsLab/Toolomics/README.md

 By default we use port 5100 to 5200 for MCPs running **in docker**.

-### Deploy Tools on Host
+### Deploy host Tools only

-To deploy all tools, use the following command:
+To deploy all the on-host tools, use the following command:

 ```bash
 python3.10 deploy.py --config <config path>